 tl;dr - this data about Silicon Valley companies is available in CSV format here

 There are tech hubs popping up all over the world, remote work has never been easier and many Silicon Valley tech giants are opening offices up north in San Francisco.
 That said, there are still many things that make the Valley attractive to tech and startup professionals.
-First there are a large number of Venture Capital (VC) firms in Silicon Valley, especially on Sandhill Road which runs through Palo Alto.
-Stanford University is in Silicon Valley and its alumni go on to work at and start many successful tech companies.
-The final element is harder to quantify but there’s a “startup culture" which many find attractive and lucrative.
-Silicon Valley tech culture is widely ridiculed and made fun of but the region still drives a significant portion of the United States' growth and innovation in the software industry.

 Below is a list of all the tech companies, startups, venture capital firms and recruiting agencies that I can find that have physical offices in Silicon Valley.
-I made this list to help job seekers find new opportunities and migrants learn more about the tech ecosystem in the Bay Area.
+I made this database to help job seekers find new opportunities and migrants learn more about the tech ecosystem in the Bay Area.

 The last point I’d like to make is that I believe software has the power to help people and make the world a better place, but also can make life hard for people, increase income inequality and provide new ways to discriminate against people.
 Listing these companies isn’t an endorsement.
 I think that information should be open, accessible, easy to use and maybe even centralized at times.
 I hope that you find this map and list helpful.
 If you’d like the data in CSV format you can find it on GitHub by clicking the button below.

 1. Silicon Valley is a region in the southern part of the San Francisco Bay Area in Northern California, United States.

 2. It is home to many of the world's largest technology companies, including Apple, Google, Facebook, and Oracle.